acquia/blt/readme/frontend.md

 ### Build

-During the execution of `blt setup` and `blt artifact:deploy`, BLT will execute `command-hooks.source:build:frontend-assets.command`.
-This is always executed after `command-hooks.source:build:frontend-reqs.command`.
+During the execution of `blt setup` and `blt artifact:deploy`, BLT will execute `command-hooks.frontend-assets.command`.
+This is always executed after `command-hooks.frontend-reqs.command`.
 This hook is intended to provide an opportunity to compile your frontend assets, such as compiling SCSS to CSS or generating a style guide.

     command-hooks:
       frontend-assets: